 All good things come to an end though.
 Before I knew it, I was back in Manchester and back in a mundane office job I really didn’t want to be in.
 Then, not before too long, you guessed it, my head was turned by the prospect of traveling again.
 Not before too long, after saving money, I was traveling around Mexico, Guatemala, and Belize.
 I didn’t want this trip to end this time.
 I decided a logical way to extend the trip was working in Australia on a working holiday visa.”

 Why did you decide to move to Melbourne?

-“I did some traveling along the east coast of Australia, and Melbourne was my favourite city by a long shot.
+“I did some traveling along the east coast of Australia, and Melbourne was my favorite city by a long shot.
 I decided that Melbourne was the place I wanted to settle while I saved up for more traveling.
-It was never my intention to settle in Melbourne long-term, but this city had me hooked from the start.”
+It wasn’t my intention to live in Melbourne long-term, but this city had me hooked from the start.”

 What do you like about Melbourne?

 “An easier question would be what don’t I like about Melbourne.
 I love everything about this city.
 If I had to narrow it down to three things I truly love about Melbourne it would have to be; the nightlife, the coffee culture and the street art.

 The nightlife is arguably the best I’ve experienced in any city I’ve ever been to.
 In other cities across Australia the nightlife has been more or less killed due to lock out laws, but not in Melbourne.
 There’s even one club which is open non-stop for the weekend!